ccitachi/ccitachi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Candidate in Computer Science at Harbin Institute of Technology, Shenzhen
+Student in Computer Science at Harbin Institute of Technology, Shenzhen

 profile:
   align: right